marcoiampieri/uni-projects/README.md

 # uni_projects

-## This repository contains some of the projects I worked on during my Bachelor's and Master's years, sorted in:
+### This repository contains some of the projects I worked on during my Bachelor's and Master's years

+## Structure

 - **bachelor_projects/**
   * exam_project